 Stops To Look Out For:

-- Ipoh Railway Station – 8-10-min walk from Concubine Lane, passing by Ipoh High Court, Birch Memorial Clock Tower and a bunch of Ipoh cafes
+- Ipoh Railway Station – 8-10-min walk from Concubine Lane, passing by Ipoh High Court, Birch Memorial Clock Tower

 Note: if you wanted to see Ipoh’s Little India, it’s a 7-minute walk from the Medan Kidd Station or Concubine Lane.

-Other Bus Routes You Might Want To Take Note Of:
+Other Bus Routes To Take Note Of:

-Mind you, you’re much better off taking a taxi or Grab when travelling further than Ipoh Old Town!
+But you’re much better off taking a taxi or Grab when travelling further than Ipoh Old Town!

 Bus T33a, T33b, F101a, F101b – Lost World Of Tambun (from Ipoh Old Town)